The ERP tailor-made suit for SMEs

 2. accounting is integrated into the individual steps in all business areas

 The standard BWA from DATEVhas interesting information for the management, but it is not sufficient.
-Much more interesting information is helpful, such as -Which product generates which turnover? -What revenue has the company generated per product or order? -What is the customer's payment term? -Is the supplier's delivery performance good? -What is the frequency of stock turnover of an item and how much turnover is tied up with it? -How high is the stock of orders that have not been invoiced but have been fulfilled? -How high is my order stock and what expenses can be expected with it?
+Much more interesting information is helpful, such as -Which product generates which turnover? -What revenue has the company generated per product or order? -What is the customer's payment term? -Is the supplier's delivery performance good? -What is the frequency of stock turnover of an item and how much turnover is tied up with it? -What is the inventory of orders that have not been invoiced but have been fulfilled? -How high is my order stock and what expenses can be expected with it?
 Without integrated accounting, these values can only be created manually with great effort.

 3. every report compiled is transparent and comprehensible